 “I am incredibly honored and humbled to take on this new role and very thankful to Rupert and Lachlan for their leadership and confidence in me to run Fox News,” she said in a statement.
 “I am beyond proud of our incredible team and the success we have built as a network.”

-Yet Scott’s promotion means that a top executive during the Ailes era remains in charge at the network.
+Yet Scott’s promotion means that an Ailes lieutenant remains in charge at the network.